orion-project/rezonator2/help/func_stabmap.rst

 Element, Parameter
 ~~~~~~~~~~~~~~~~~~

 Element and its parameter to vary.
-Value of this parameter will be marked along the horizontal axis of the stability map plot.
+The value of this parameter will be marked along the horizontal axis of the stability map plot.

 Variation
 ~~~~~~~~~

-The fields allowing to specify starting and ending values of selected parameter (plot range) and a number of points in resulting graphs.
-The points number can be input directly in the "Number of points" field.
-Instead, it is possible to specify a distance between points (plotting step) in the field "With step".
+The fields allow specifying starting and ending values of the selected parameter (plot range) and a number of points in resulting graphs.
+The points number can be input directly in the “Number of points” field.
+Instead, it is possible to specify a distance between points (plotting step) in the field “With step”.

 Additional Parameters